Chemistry (CHEM)

 CHEM 3418 - Organic Chemistry Lab I (1 Credit)

 Laboratory course for science majors.
 Topics include methods of purification, separation and analysis of organic compounds; organic reactions and workups and spectroscopy.
 Emphasis on scientific writing.
-Prereq: CHEM 2068 or 2098 with a C-or higher.
+Prereq: CHEM 2068 or 2069 or 2098 with a C-or higher.
 Coreq: CHEM 3411 or CHEM 3481.
 No co-credit with CHEM 3488.
 Term offered: fall, spring, summer.
 Max hours: 1 Credit.

 Grading Basis: Letter Grade